Exchange Database Not Mount – Access Desired Mailbox

 5) Such as eseutil /r e00 /l ““C: Program Files\ MDB DATA” /d “C: Program Files\ MDB DATA”

-For Hard Recovery: Exchange Administrator can run commands “Eseutil /cc” if the logs are not in “Clean State”
+For Hard Recovery: The Exchange Administrator can run commands “Eseutil /cc” if the logs are not in “Clean State”

-Event ID: 455 : Description: The following message is usually accompanied with the event (Information Store (1892) b2a6f816-2baf-462e-918c-eda5d1fb24d3: Error -1811 (0xfffff8ed) occurred while opening log file C:\Program Files:\Exchsrvr\mdbdata\E00.log)
+Event ID: 455 : Description: The following message is usually accompanied by the event (Information Store (1892) b2a6f816-2baf-462e-918c-eda5d1fb24d3: Error -1811 (0xfffff8ed) occurred while opening log file C:\Program Files:\Exchsrvr\mdbdata\E00.log)

-Event ID: 9518: Description: (Error Current log file missing starting Storage Group /DC=COM/DC=EXAMPLE/CN=CONFIGURATION/CN=
+Event ID: 9518: Description: (Error Current log file missing starting Storage Group

-SERVICES/CN=MICROSOFT EXCHANGE/CN=FIRST ORGANIZATION/CN=ADMINISTRATIVE GROUPS/CN=FIRST ADMINISTRATIVE GROUP/CN=SERVERS/CN=COMPUTERNAME/CN=INFORMATIONSTORE/CN=FIRST STORAGE GROUP on the Microsoft Exchange Information Store.
+/DC=COM/DC=EXAMPLE/CN=CONFIGURATION/CN= SERVICES/CN=MICROSOFT EXCHANGE/CN=FIRST ORGANIZATION/CN=ADMINISTRATIVE GROUPS/CN=FIRST ADMINISTRATIVE GROUP/CN=SERVERS/CN=COMPUTERNAME/CN=INFORMATIONSTORE/CN=FIRST STORAGE GROUP on the Microsoft Exchange Information Store.
 Storage Group — Initialization of Jet failed.

 Bringing It All Together